What you need to learn about filing a motion to modify child custody (and support)

 What will it cost to file?

 Filing fee information from your local court may be posted online.
-Otherwise, contact the circuit clerk at your local courthouse.
+Use the "Find a Court" search feature to search for your local court.
 Some circuits do not charge a filing fee for stipulations for modification.

 Filing a contested motion for modification:

-The Motion to Modify is a formal pleading to the court which must be filled out completely and verified (sworn to before a notary public) before it can be filed.
+The Motion to Modify Child Custody form is a formal pleading to the court that must be filled out completely and verified (sworn to before a notary public) before it can be filed.
 This means you swear or affirm that the facts contained in the motion are true and sign the motion before the notary.
 Most banks have notaries that can do this for a small fee.
 Your case may be delayed if these important steps are not followed.

 There are standard forms that must be filed along with the motion so the court has enough information about you to review the circumstances of your case before a hearing.
-These forms usually include a Confidential Filing Information Sheet, Proposed Parenting Plan, and certificates of completion of the Litigant Awareness Program and a parent education program.
-Check with your local court to see if additional forms are necessary.
+These forms usually include a Confidential Filing Information Sheet, proposed Parenting Plan, and certificates of completion of the Litigant Awareness Program and a parent education program.
+Use the "Find a Court" search feature to find out if your local court requires additional forms.
 You will want to consider hiring a lawyer if you have a contested case.

 What if I cannot afford the filing fee?